vseducation/documentation/README.md

 ## RIGHTS RESERVED

-We reserver the right to change the content of this document witout written, or electronic notice.
+Visual Studio Education reserver the right to change the content of this document witout written, or electronic notice.